info@p-95.com

 Our solution

-By leveraging our expertise in modelling and RSV, we developed a generic study protocol that incorporates a model-based approach to estimate RSV-attributable hospitalisations, emergency department visits, general practitioners’ visits, and deaths.
+By leveraging our expertise in modelling and RSV, P95, an expert CRO for RSV database studies, developed a generic study protocol that incorporates a model-based approach to estimate RSV-attributable hospitalisations, emergency department visits, general practitioners’ visits, and deaths.
 We identified potential data sources for eight selected countries of interest in Europe, North America, Oceania and Asia, and designed a questionnaire to assess the characteristics of the identified data sources.
 We summarised our findings and recommendations in a feasibility report.

 The model-based study was piloted in two countries and implemented in the remaining six countries.